 Although I identify more as an editor than a writer, I have had the opportunity to write a handful of books during my career.
 Being a huge fan of the band U2, the highlight of my career thus far as an author has been writing U2: Changing the World Through Rock ’n’ Roll, a children’s book for ages 8 and up.
 Prior to a concert in Chicago in 2015, I had the honor of giving a copy of the book to the Edge and having him sign a copy for me.

 In 2003 I moved to Chicago and spent the next 17 years there until I met my soul mate and moved in 2020.
-When I'm not working, I enjoy snuggling on the couch watching TV or movies with my boyfriend, Brad, and my dog, Benny (the eponymous white dog of White Dog Editorial Services).
+When I'm not working, I enjoy snuggling on the couch watching TV or movies with my husband, Brad, and my dog, Benny (the eponymous white dog of White Dog Editorial Services).
 We’re partial to documentaries, crime dramas, and murder mysteries, but I also love medical dramas, DIY shows, game shows, and old sitcoms.
 Brad and I are both U2 superfans, so we see them several times on every tour.
 We also like to see other bands live.
 I love '80s music, and I have no shame in admitting that I’m a Blockhead.
 (If you don’t know what that is, you’re probably not one.
 If you do know what that is, Donnie is practically my neighbor. 😊)

 I love being outside in the summertime, swimming, biking, and doing yoga.
 I also enjoy figure skating, even though every winter I ask myself, “Why do I live in the Midwest?”
 Perhaps someday I’ll move to a warmer climate.
 This is starting to sound like an online dating profile, but I also enjoy playing board games, participating in pub trivia, and sometimes I even do algebra for fun.
 And even though I do it all day for my job, I also love to read.
 Biographies, memoirs, narrative nonfiction, historical fiction or nonfiction, and crime fiction or nonfiction are my favorite genres.
 Please click the following links to read about My Editing Philosophy or Contact Me.